astro-wizard/Instacart-ShoppingCart-Analysis/README.md

 - Lift (A => B) > 1 means that there is a positive correlation within the itemset, i.e., products in the itemset, A, and B, are more likely to be bought together.
 - Lift (A => B) < 1 means that there is a negative correlation within the itemset, i.e., products in itemset, A, and B, are unlikely to be bought together.

 **Apriori Algorithm:**  Apriori algorithm assumes that any subset of a frequent itemset must be frequent.
-It is the underlying Market Basket Analysis algorithm used in this project.
+It is the underlying Shopping Cart Analysis algorithm used in this project.
 Let's say that a transaction that has "Apples, Mango, Grapes" also contains "Grapes, Mango."
 Therefore, if "Grapes, Apple, Mango" are often, then "Grapes, Mango" must likewise be frequent, according to the a priori principle.

 I used the apriori method from the `Mlxtend` Python library to identify associations between the top 100 most common items, and as a result, 28 product pairs (a total of 56 rules) with lift greater than 1 were identified.
 Following are the top 10 product combos with the highest lift: